-- 30.1 In this collective agreement, Instructional and Information Technology is defined as asynchronous instruction, i.e. where the primary mode of class delivery does not require students and instructors to be present at the same time and in the same place. - When academic staff members receive project funding specifically to develop a course designed around the use of Instructional and Information Technology, the University shall have the right to use the resulting course materials for a period of five years.
-The five year period shall commence on the first day of lectures of the first term in which the newly-developed course is offered.
-This right shall extend only to internal use for non-commercial purposes.
-The University must notify the member(s) in writing, before the member begins to develop the course, that it intends to claim this right.
-If the member is not provided such notification, the University shall not receive the right to use the course materials.
-During the five-year period the University shall consult with the member(s) who developed the course concerning scheduling and further development that might be required. - 30.2.1 If a course is scheduled to be delivered during the period that the University has the right to use the course materials, the appointment for teaching the course shall normally go to the academic staff member who developed it (or if the course was developed by more than one member, to one of the members who developed it).
-Should the course developer(s) be unavailable or decline to teach the course, the appointment shall go to another member. - 30.2.2 Normally the academic staff member who first developed a course shall be the one to determine whether it requires any further development and to undertake that work. - 30.3 The particular expertise, effort, or amount of time necessary for individual academic staff members to prepare Instructional and Information Technology classes varies from one setting to the next and among individuals.
+- 30.1 In this collective agreement, Instructional and Information Technology is defined as asynchronous instruction, i.e. where the primary mode of class delivery does not require students and instructors to be present at the same time and in the same place. - 30.2 When academic staff members, other than sessional course developers (See Appendix J: Sessional Course Developers), receive project funding or additional compensation from the University specifically to develop a course or complete major revisions of a course designed around the use of Instructional and Information Technology, the University shall have the right to use the resulting intellectual property for a period of five years.
+The five year period shall commence on the first day of lectures of the first term in which the course is offered.
+This right shall extend only to University teaching-related use.
+The University must notify the member(s) in writing, before the member begins to develop or revise the course that it intends to claim this right.
+If the member is not provided such notification, the University shall not receive the right to use the intellectual property.
+During the five-year period the University shall consult with the member(s) who developed or revised the course concerning scheduling and further development that might be required.
+At the end of the five year period, the University and the academic staff member may negotiate a further license or purchase for the continued use of the intellectual property. - 30.2.1 If a course is scheduled to be delivered during the period that the University has the right to use the intellectual property, the appointment for teaching the course shall normally go to the academic staff member who developed or revised it (or if the course was developed or revised by more than one member, to one of the members who developed or revised it).
+Should the course developer(s) be unavailable or decline to teach the course, the appointment shall go to another member. - 30.2.2 Normally the academic staff member who first developed or revised a course shall be the one to determine whether it requires any further revision and to undertake that work. - 30.3 The particular expertise, effort, or amount of time necessary for individual academic staff members to prepare Instructional and Information Technology classes varies from one setting to the next and among individuals.
 It is recognised that preparing and delivering classes using Instructional and Information Technology may require skills and efforts beyond those required for "traditional" classes.
 Following the collegial process of consultation in committee, each academic unit shall determine which classes using Instructional and Information Technology shall be deemed to count for more than one class in the instructor's assigned teaching load. - 30.4 Matters of intellectual property are governed by Article 29 of this agreement.